 The rapid growth of the internet of things (IoT) has made enterprise networks and IoT devices extremely vulnerable to security breaches.
-Apart from government institutions like NSA and businesses like Equifax, the threat looms large for any kind of company that deploys IoT applications and infrastructures.
+Apart from government institutions like NSA and businesses like Equifax, the threat looms large for any kind of company that deploys IoT applications and infrastructures from small businesses like Wyoming LLC to even bigger ones.
 Hackers infect and control devices so that they can access them for distributed denial-of-service (DDoS) assaults.

 However, most organizations’ security budgets do not take into account the need for securing their IoT subnetworks.
 That is because several current IoT devices are not equipped enough to ward off security attack methods which are getting increasingly sophisticated with every passing day.
 The heterogeneous nature of the software used in devices, inadequate monitoring systems, and lack of visibility into IoT devices make the process of safeguarding IoT ecosystems all the more complex.